 Asus bundles the UX330 with a 45 Wh power-brick with non-retractable prongs and a full charge takes around 2 hours and 30 minutes.

 Expect 5-10 hours of daily use on a single charge from this Zenbook, but keep in mind that you’ll have to pump the screen’s brightness up in strong light and that will have an impact on battery life

 Price and availability

-The best-buy configuration with the Core i5-6200U processor, 8 GB of RAM, 256 GB SSD and the FHD screen is going to sell for 900 to 950 EUR in Europe, so I’d say around $900 in the US.
-1100 EUR ($1100-$1200 in the US) would get you a Core i7-6500U config with 512 GB of storage and the QHD+ display.
+As of 2017, the best-buy configuration with the Core i5-7200U processor, 8 GB of RAM, 256 GB SSD and the FHD screen sells for around 900 EUR in Europe and around $700 in the US.
+1100 EUR ($1100-$1200 in the US) would get you a Core i7-7500U config with 512 GB of storage and the QHD+ display.
 These prices are subject to change and you should follow this link for updated configurations and prices.